HIPAA Notice of Privacy Practices

 - Right to Request Confidential Communications: You have the right to request that we communicate with you about health matters through a specific method or at a certain location.

-- Right to a Paper Copy: You have the right to obtain a paper copy of this notice upon request.
+- Right to a Paper Copy: You have the right to obtain a paper copy of this Notice upon request.

 - Right to File a Complaint: If you believe your privacy rights have been violated, you may file a complaint with our office or with the Secretary of the U.S. Department of Health and Human Services.
 You will not be retaliated against for filing a complaint.